Blog>Cost Guides>National Pet Month: Creating the purrfect pet palace

 Cat flap installation

-Cat flaps are the ultimate accessory in cat independence.
 There are so many different styles to suit your cat, and of course, your home.
-From a standard classic cat flap to the more advanced infrared, magnetic and microchip flaps, a cat flap will provide your cat with the freedom to come and go as it pleases, as well as offering you peace of mind that once they’re home at night, they’re safe.
+From a standard classic cat flap to the more advanced infrared, magnetic, and microchip flaps, a cat flap will provide your cat with the freedom to come and go as it pleases.
+Plus, it will offer you peace of mind that once they're home at night, they're safe.

 Dog flap installation